 When the swans took to the air, Bob and I continued along the walking trail back towards the main gate.
-We were anxious to see if the Red-bellied Woodpecker would show itself again.

 Once back in the area where we first saw the Red-bellied Woodpecker, Bob and I scanned the trees very carefully for any flash of red.
 The only birds we saw at that late point in the afternoon were some Brown-headed Cowbirds (Molothrus ater).
 They blended in well with the brown and grey leaves on the ground.

 This female Brown-headed Cowbird was almost invisible in amongst the branches of a low bush.
 She can be distinguished by the finch-like head and beak.